plurb/Aetherwynn-Unstable-Isotopes/Aetherwynn/Classes/Cleric/Cleric Class.md

 ### Healing Points

-You have a number of **Healing Points.** The number of Healing Points you have is calculated as follows:
+You have a number of "Healing Points".
+The number of Healing Points you have is calculated as follows:

 **Healing Points** = `your Cleric level * 5`

-You regain all expended Healing Points whenever you finish a *Long Rest*.
+You regain all expended "Healing Points" whenever you finish a *Long Rest*.

 ### Healing Hands

 > *You imbue a creature with positive energy, healing any wounds.*

-🔷 **(range: Touch)** — You may spend any number of Healing Points.
-If you do, target creature in range regains `X` HP, where `X = the number of Healing Points spent this way`.
+🔷 **(range: Touch)** — You may spend any number of "Healing Points".
+If you do, target creature in range regains `X` HP, where `X = the number of "Healing Points" spent this way`.

 ### Curing Hands